 The wheel lists different types of tastes including citrus, chocolate, nutty and spicy as well as flavour descriptors like floral or earthy.
 Some people find it helpful when they first start exploring what kind of taste notes their palate can detect while others simply enjoy using this wheel for fun!

 Practice Improves Your Coffee Tasting Skills

-One of the best ways to become a coffee expert is by getting regular coffee tasting practice.
-Coffee professionals often say that it takes a lot of cups before you can taste coffee like a barista because there's so much complexity and variability in coffee flavours that you have to get used to them over time.
+One of the best ways to become a coffee expert is by engaging in regular coffee tasting practice.
+Coffee professionals often emphasize the need for numerous cups to develop the ability to taste coffee like a barista due to its inherent complexity and flavor variations.

 Caramel + Clean Citrus + Brown Sugar + Honey